wix-playground/dapperdox/README.md

 ### Controlling guide behaviour with metadata

-Swaggerly allows the integration of guides to be controlled with some simple metadata.
+DapperDox allows the integration of guides to be controlled with some simple metadata.
 This metadata is added to the beginning of GFM files as a block of lines containing `key: value` pairs.
 If present, metadata ends at the first blank line.